andrew/ultimate-awesome/README.md

 - [awesome-remark](https://github.com/remarkjs/awesome-remark) - Curated list of awesome remark resources.
 - [awesome-ecommerce-stack](https://github.com/astrotars/awesome-ecommerce-stack) - 💰 Popular marketing tools and add-ons used by 10,000+ of the top e-commerce stores.
 - [WinUI-3-Apps-List](https://github.com/DesignLipsx/WinUI-3-Apps-List) - A curated collection of over 420+ apps that embrace the WinUI 3 Design.
+- [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - Resources for conservation, development, and documentation of low resource (human) languages.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-testing-courses](https://github.com/upgundecha/awesome-testing-courses) - A curated list of awesome online courses and tutorials on software testing, test automation and more.
-- [awesome-lego-machine-learning](https://github.com/360er0/awesome-lego-machine-learning) - A curated list of resources dedicated to Machine Learning applications to LEGO bricks.
 - [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.
 - [Awesome-Document-Image-Rectification](https://github.com/fh2019ustc/Awesome-Document-Image-Rectification) - A comprehensive list of awesome document image rectification papers.
 - [awesome-vehicle-re-identification](https://github.com/knwng/awesome-vehicle-re-identification) - Collection of dataset&paper&code on Vehicle Re-Identification.